gzalo/seed/README.md

 ### Facebook profile ID
 ### Numeric
 ### Search in a paper
-`Improved Alpha-Tested Magnification for Vector Textures and Special Effects` Figure 2, "high resolution"
 ### Search in a movie
-Back to the future, minute and second (netflix logo) something that appears in the back
+Logo of movie, minute and second (netflix logo).
+Search for something that appears in the back
 ### Search in an image
-Random spectrogram with a 3d word
+Random stereogram with a 3d word or object
 ### Missing word of a list
 ### Coordinates
 Couple of options that tell you different places, one of them is a place